Tlatlauquitepec

 Tlatlauquitepec is a town and municipality in the Mexican state of Puebla.
+It has been designated as a Pueblo Mágico since 2012.
+The name originates from the Nahuatl words "Tlatlahui" (to color), "Téptl" (hill), and "Co" (place), collectively meaning "hill that colors".

-Tlatlauquitepec is currently designated as a Pueblo Mágico.
-Its name originates from the Nahuatl words "Tlatlahui" (to color), "Téptl" (hill), and "Co" (place), collectively meaning "hill that colors".
+History

-It was officially designated as a Magic Town in 2012.
+The region around Tlatlauquitepec was originally inhabited by Totonacs, but was mostly conquered by Nahuas in the late 1100s.
+Fruits, liquidambar and pines were plentiful near this town.
+It was conquered by Nezahualcoyotl and/or Moctezuma I and incorporated into the Aztec Empire as a tributary province.
+Tribute offered to the Aztecs consisted of clothing, warrior costumes, and liquidambar.
+Colonial tribute included cloth, clothing, liquidambar, honey, and labor on cotton and maize fields.